DeGaulle Manor: History

 Between 1970 and the present, no owner kept the property for more than seven years; and each time that it changed hands, the new owners made little effort to rectify the many problems that arose under the supervision of the previous owners.
 By the mid-1980s only 364 units remained occupied as the rest were abandoned with squatters who would normally burglarize the apartments.

 With bad management, the apartments fell into terrible conditions with interior walls damaged from water leaks of rusted pipes and broken elevators.
-Big rats and cockroach infestations were commonplace as well as rotting garbage stacked up in clogged trash in the dumpsters.
+Large rats and cockroach infestations were commonplace as well as rotting garbage stacked up in clogged trash in the dumpsters.
 The balcony railings were rusted along with the security gates which did not close.
-The broken gates made the complex easily accessible to drug dealers to openly distribute narcotics.
-In 1993, the complex became one of NOPD's 4th District hotspots for drug activity and violence.
-Robberies and killings occurred frequently to the point local cab companies suspended its cab services around the area.

-In 1996, HUD razed 39 abandoned townhouse units and renamed it Live Oaks.
+The broken gates made the complex easily accessible for drug dealers to openly distribute narcotics.
+In 1993, the complex became one of NOPD's Fourth District hotspots for drug activity and violence.
+Robberies and killings occurred frequently to the point local taxi cab companies suspended cab services around the apartments for several months.
+In 1996, HUD razed 39 abandoned townhouse units that were allegedly being used as heroin dens.
+That year it was renamed the Live Oaks.
+HUD granted approval to sale the complex due to poor living conditions and it was then placed on the market.
 In December 2000 Woody Koppel, Neal Morris and Mark Schreiner bought the complex for $5 million in hopes of transforming it but many apartments still failed HUD inspections.
-By then it became ground zero for Heroin sales, prostitution and violence.
+By then it became ground zero for heroin sales, prostitution and violence.
 Locals nicknamed the area "D-Block."
 In 2005 after Hurricane Katrina struck, 135 out of 364 units were vandalized.
 One hundred families still lived in the apartments until they were evicted on Thanksgiving.
 Johnson Properties Group purchased the complex and was able to renovate 160 units.

 In 2007, Common Ground Collective bought the property from Johnson Properties Group, renaming it the Crescent City Gates Apartments.
 Only a portion of the complex was opened at the time and was in poor condition with termites and rodents infesting the apartments.
-Crescent City Gates is now vacant and will be demolished and replaced by a new sporting complex.
 North of Crescent City Gates were the Christopher Homes Development, another run-down housing complex torn down in 2013.

+In 2024, The City of New Orleans announced the demolition of the complex which was on mayor LaToya Cantrell's blighted properties list known as the "Dirty Dozen".
+According to the city, "the ownership was found guilty of 15 violations, including deteriorating condition of sidewalks, driveways, exterior walls, porches, doors, windows and roof, as well as trash and debris, rodents and graffiti."